What Is a Single-Member LLC? | Everything You Should Know

 Single-Member LLC vs. Multi-Member LLC

-Comparing an SMLLC to an MMLLC involves understanding the implications of ownership, management, taxation, and decision-making processes.
+Comparing an SMLLC to an MMLLC means looking at four things: ownership, management, taxes, and how decisions get made.

 Both single-member and multi-member LLCs enjoy pass-through taxation, but the reporting requirements for multi-member LLCs may be more complex due to the involvement of multiple owners.